Eranachandran/Zabbix-Server-Installation/README.md

 This repository contains Bash Script to Install and configure zabbix server and zabbix agent

-# Zabbix Server configuration and Configuring Settings for the Zabbix Web Interface
+# Zabbix-server installation and Configuring Settings for the Zabbix Web Interface

-After running zabbix_server_install.sh, the zabbix server will be installed.
+After running zabbix_server_install.sh, the zabbix agent will be installed.
 After the zabbix web interface configuration should be configured manually.

 # Zabbix agent installation